 Stop-motion animator Henry Selick is one of the great and underappreciated names in genre cinema.
 Selick first appeared as director with the Tim Burton backed stop-motion fantasy The Nightmare Before Christmas (1993), a dark fable that celebrates all that is Halloween.
 The Nightmare Before Christmas was not a huge success initially but has since grown into the cult recognition it richly deserves.
 Selick next went onto the delightful Roald Dahl adaptation James and the Giant Peach (1996), also produced by Tim Burton.
 Selick went astray with his next film Monkeybone (2001) where he attempted to incorporate live-action with the stop-motion but turned out a slapstick film that was universally hated and ended up a big flop.
 It took Henry Selick several years to make a comeback after Monkeybone, during which time he was making ends meet by creating special effects for other films like The Life Aquatic with Steve Zissou (2004) and making short films.
 Even after the reasonable success of Coraline, Selick had his next project shut down on him by Disney in mid-2012.

 Coraline is Henry Selick’s return to feature-length stop-motion animation.
 The film is based on Coraline (2002), a novella by Neil Gaiman (which is published and sold as a standalone book).
-Gaiman emerged as a comic-book writer in the 1980s where he gained a cult reputation with the graphic novel The Sandman (1987-96) and then went onto publishing books with Good Omens (1990), Stardust (1998), American Gods (2001), Anansi Boys (2005), Interzone (2007), The Graveyard Book (2008), Odd and the Frost Giants (2008) and The Ocean at the End of the Lane (20130.
-Gaiman appeared on screen with an episode of tv’s Babylon 5 (1992-7) and works like the fine tv mini-series Neverwhere (1996) set in a magical world that exists beneath the streets of London and the English-language screenplay for Princess Mononoke (1997), even two episodes of tv’s Doctor Who (2005– ).
-The mid-00s have seen an upsurge in the popularity of Neil Gaiman’s works on the big screen with original screenplays like MirrorMask (2005), the animated Beowulf (2007) and the adaptation of his novels Stardust (2007), How to Talk to Girls at Parties (2017), the tv series American Gods (2017– ) and the tv mini-series Good Omens (2018).
+Gaiman emerged as a comic-book writer in the 1980s where he gained a cult reputation with the graphic novel The Sandman (1989-96) and then went onto publishing books with Good Omens (1990), Stardust (1998), American Gods (2001), Anansi Boys (2005), Interzone (2007), The Graveyard Book (2008), Odd and the Frost Giants (2008) and The Ocean at the End of the Lane (20130.
+Gaiman appeared on screen with an episode of tv’s Babylon 5 (1993-8) and works like the fine tv mini-series Neverwhere (1996) set in a magical world that exists beneath the streets of London and the English-language screenplay for Princess Mononoke (1997), even two episodes of tv’s Doctor Who (2005– ).
+The mid-00s have seen an upsurge in the popularity of Neil Gaiman’s works on the big screen with original screenplays like MirrorMask (2005), the animated Beowulf (2007) and the adaptation of works like Stardust (2007), How to Talk to Girls at Parties (2017), the tv series American Gods (2017-21), the tv mini-series Good Omens (2019) and the tv series The Sandman (2022- ).

 The publicity machine makes much out of how Coraline was the first stop-motion animated feature to be made in 3D.
 Henry Selick avoids the pitfall of most 3D films that use the extra dimension as merely a gimmicky opportunity to throw things out into an audience’s face.
 Instead, he uses it for the possibilities of dimensional animation, lighting up the appearance of the tunnel and especially the transformation of the moon garden into something wondrous.